Rabin-Osti/Comparative-Analysis-of-Deep-Learning-Models/cnnImbalanced/README.md

 ## Evaluation

 After training, the model is evaluated on the test set.
 Classification metrics such as accuracy, precision, recall, and F1-score are computed.
-Additionally, a confusion matrix is generated to provide insights into the model's performance on individual classes.
+The accuracy of the model was found to be 12%.